 Cloud Hosting: Cloud hosting is becoming a more popular choice for growing businesses, allowing you to upgrade your hosting as you go.
 If you’re a small business with ambitions to grow on a large scale, cloud hosting is a cost-effective choice, giving you the right amount of data and storage space you require, when you need it.
 Cloud hosting scales with your website, meaning that you don’t need to go out and spend all of your money on a dedicated or VPS server straight away, but you could end up receiving the same benefits and features, over time.

-Now that we’ve covered what each type of web hosting actually offers, it’s time to decide which web hosting companies are the best for web designers.
+Now that we’ve covered what each type of web hosting actually offers, it’s time to decide which web hosting companies are the best for web designers and web design agencies like Ramotion.
 Generally speaking, web designers, as a business, and web designers hired to design your website, are going to require a reasonable amount of storage space.
 There’s also a good chance that their required space is going to scale over time, so we would suggest VPS Hosting or Cloud Hosting to start things off.

 As a web designer, you’re going to want to make sure that your website has as little downtime as possible, as well as a decent speed and consistently high performance, so we would recommend SiteGround as our preferred web hosting company.
 Although they may not be the cheapest option on the market, SiteGround certainly excels when it comes to their hardware, features, and customer service.
 Their use of SSD’s will ensure that your website will load at the speed of light (close, but not literally), whilst offering multiple data centers to choose from to guarantee the speeds you’re after.
 Their cloud hosting plans start from £48.00 per month, giving web designers access to their user-friendly cPanel, with 1-click installs like WordPress, Magento, and Joomla, and free SSL certificates.